 Want a special and easy drink to serve at your next holiday party or at festive get-togethers throughout the year?
 A drink that is refreshing, a little tart, a little sweet and, all bubbly?
-Well then I have the drink for you!
-This drink, inspired by the Italian drink Sgroppino, just needs a few ingredients, a few minutes, and a blender.
+Well then, you love my raspberry prosecco cocktail!
+It’s inspired by the Italian drink Sgroppino, just needs a few ingredients, a few minutes, and a blender.
 How great is that?

 One more thing: be careful with the limoncello.
 It’s a great flavor and adds a lot to the drink but you don’t need much.
 Don’t overdo it and you’ll be happily sipping away.